Unidata/netcdf/NUG/install.md

 ### The latest release {#sec_latest_release}

-The latest full release may be <a href="http://github.com/Unidata/netcdf-c/releases" >downloaded from GitHub</a>.
+The latest full release may be <a href="http://github.com/Unidata/netcdf-c/releases">downloaded from GitHub</a>.

 Source files are available in `.tar.gz` and `.zip` formats.